Daniel Mikołajewski (footballer, born 2006)

-Daniel Mikołajewski (born 24 January 2006) is a Polish professional footballer who plays as a forward for the Primavera squad of Italian club Parma.
+Daniel Mikołajewski (born 24 January 2006) is a professional footballer who plays as a forward for Swiss Super League club Luzern, on loan from club Parma.
+Born in Germany, he represents Poland at youth international level.

 Club career

 Born in Nienburg, Lower Saxony, Germany, Mikołajewski first played at youth level for multiple Pomeranian teams and Lech Poznań, before joining Parma's academy in Italy in the summer of 2022, after a trial at AS Roma in the previous winter.

 He joined the Primavera squad of the Parmesan club, while the first team played the Serie B, two years after being relegated from Serie A. He soon became a regular starter with the under-20 team, whilst also proving to be a prolific goalscorer in the other age groups.

 In the beginning of the 2024–25 season, he was moved to Parma's senior squad, but remained on the bench in the first four games of the season.
 On 6 September 2024, Mikołajewski returned to Poland to join Ekstraklasa club Zagłębie Lubin on a season-long loan.

+On 12 April 2025, Mikołajewski made his debut for Parma as a 72nd-minute substitute for Gabriel Strefezza in a 1–1 draw to Napoli in the Serie A.

+On 6 August 2026, he joined Swiss club Luzern on loan for the remainder of the season.
+Mikołajewski scored his first career hat-trick in a 5–1 victory over Grasshopper on 19 September.

 International career

 Mikołajewski is a youth international for Poland, playing with the under-16 and under-17, taking part in the 2023 European championship with the latter.

-He was a standout with Poland under-18s in September 2023 during a friendly tournament in Croatia that his team eventually won, scoring 5 goals in 3 games, most notably a hat-trick in a 4–0 win against Austria.
+He was a standout with Poland under-18s in September 2023 during a friendly tournament in Croatia that his team eventually won, scoring five goals in three games, most notably a hat-trick in a 4–0 win against Austria.

 Mikołajewski started all three games played by the under-17s at the 2023 FIFA U-17 World Cup.